 Program guidelines stipulate that students should complete their degrees in seven years.
 Some students may complete their doctoral programs sooner.
 Various factors, such as language study or research abroad, will affect the length of a student's program.

 As part of the funding offered to admitted students, teaching fellowships are made available beginning in year three.
 Teaching experience is integral to the doctoral program.
 Teaching Fellowship positions are most often found through the Divinity School and in the Faculty of Arts and Sciences.
 Additional teaching opportunities include work as junior and senior tutors with small groups or individuals majoring in religion, as well as work with HarvardX and the Harvard Extension School.
+Every effort is made to give students the best information for securing these teaching positions.

 Yes.
 Once you are a student, you are eligible to apply for a range of fellowships at various stages in your program, for example, summer language study grants, traveling fellowships for research abroad, other research grants, and dissertation completion fellowships.